Top PMO staff cannot help pick ethics czar due to role in Bahamas trip probe

 Justin Trudeau announced last May that he would not be involved in selecting a replacement for Mary Dawson, who has been the Conflict of Interest and Ethics Commissioner since 2007.
 Mr. Trudeau explained at the time that his decision to transfer his duties in this matter to House Leader Bardish Chagger was related to the continuing investigation into his Bahamas trip by Ms. Dawson.

-As the federal government looks for a new ethics commissioner, the PMO told The Globe and Mail that four other senior federal officials have recused themselves from the process: chief of staff Katie Telford, principal secretary Gerald Butts, senior adviser and lawyer Mathieu Bouchard, and issues adviser Ryan Dunn.
+As the federal government looks for a new ethics commissioner, the PMO told The Globe and Mail that four other senior federal officials have recused themselves from the process: chief of staff Katie Telford, principal secretary Gerald Butts, senior adviser and lawyer Mathieu Bouchard, and director of issues management Ryan Dunn.

 The four are participating in the defence of Mr. Trudeau, who has been under fire in the House for the trip to the Aga Khan's private island that cost hundreds of thousands of dollars in security and undermined his reputation as a staunch defender of the middle class.